mozayed007/mozayed-blog/content/resources/Study Notes/DUL-Berkeley-SP24/Lec-8  LLMs.md

 - Typically Language Models are autoregressive since it factorize sequences auto regressively.
 	- Formula:		$$ p_{\theta} = \prod_{t=1}^{T}{p_{\theta}(y_{t}| y < t )}  $$
-- Models are parameterized by a transformer.
+-  T (tokens) going to condition on only tokens before it, Models are parameterized by a transformer.

 -  So in summary the model is an autoregressive likelihood distribution over a sequence of tokens.